I-No

 I-No (/ˈiːnoʊ/ EE-no; イノ) is a character in Arc System Works' Guilty Gear fighting game series.
-Created by Daisuke Ishiwatari and first appearing in the 2002 video game Guilty Gear X2, she was originally conceived as a replacement for previous character Justice in the title, and a combination of a wizard and a musician.
+Created by Daisuke Ishiwatari and first appearing in the 2002 video game Guilty Gear X2, she was originally conceived as a replacement for the character Justice, and a combination of a wizard and a musician.
 Ishiwatari designed her to be "the ultimate erotic character", making her cruel and sexually aggressive, while basing her physical appearance on musician Ringo Sheena.
-In the game's setting, she is a minion of series villain Asuka R. Kreutz, though works towards her own goals, and often manipulates the other fighters against each other.
-Since her initial appearance, she has since gone on to appear as a playable character in most Guilty Gear series titles, as well as several mobile games.
+She is a minion of the villain Asuka R. Kreutz, though works towards her own goals, and often manipulates the other fighters against each other.
+Since her initial appearance, she has since gone on to appear as a playable character in most Guilty Gear games, as well as several mobile games.
 She is voiced in Japanese by Kikuko Inoue, and by Amber Lee Connors in the English localization of Guilty Gear Strive.

 I-No has been praised for both her character's sex appeal, but also her high difficulty as a boss in Guilty Gear X2.
 Called one of the fighting game genre's "most magnetic fighters" by Destructoid, approval from media outlets also came in regards to her character and how she emphasized "evil as sexy", and fit the image of a "rock and roll lifestyle".
-Though some complained that she was often shown being defeated in the game's story, her presence as a manipulator working towards her own goals and the twists with her character also saw praise.
-Meanwhile fan reactions to her were seen as breathing life into the character, and that her counter-compliant nature provided her with an illusion of agency.
+Though some complained that she was often shown being defeated, her presence as a manipulator working towards her own goals and the twists with her character also saw praise.
+Meanwhile, fan reactions to her were seen as breathing life into the character, and that her counter-compliant nature provided her with an illusion of agency.

 Design and creation

 I-No's design in Guilty Gear Strive was changed significantly to "allow more users to play the game".

-Created for Guilty Gear X2, I-No stands 5 ft 5 in (165 cm) tall.
+Created for Guilty Gear X2, I-No stands tall.
 I-No has a black hair in a bobcut, and wear fingerless black gloves, red thigh-high platform boots, and a choker.
 Her body is covered in a black and red tube dress that stops just below her breasts, while her jacket exposes her shoulders and strips of cloth dangling from it over her chest.
 The jacket is connected to fabric around her neck with a ring extending from it, which she can use to remove said jacket quickly.
 She has a witch's hat stylized after a skull, with a "mouth" she can animate to fire projectiles in some of her attacks.
 Her primary weapon is "Marlene", a blue guitar modeled after the Duesenberg Starplayer.
 In terms of personality, I-No is described as completely self-centered, and due to this sees others as just livestock able to be sacrificed.
 Due to her abilities she lacks empathy, though tries to keep her nature hidden unless she loses her composure.